PaperPrototype/Intro-Coding-and-Computers/4 - Arrays + Addresses/Lecture/english.md

 ![memory array address](/Assets/memory_array_address.png)

-To access an item in the array we "go to" the first element in the array + an offset.
+To access an item in an array we "go to" the first element in the array + an offset.

 Change your code to the below to print out the second item in the list (Make sure to add a `\n`)